jClugstor/DiffEqDocs.jl/docs/src/features/io.md

 work.
 If none of these are put into scope, the solution type will still load and hold all of the values (so `sol.u` and `sol.t` will work), but none of the interface will be available.

-If you want a copy of the solution that contains no function information you can use the function `SciMLBase.strip_solution(sol)`.
-This will return a copy of the solution that doesn't have any functions, which you can serialize and deserialize without having any of the problems that typically come with serializing functions.

 ## JLD